 This provides exposure for more of your products and returning visitors are more likely to come across a product they want to buy.

 Brands can use their site search engine to direct shoppers to their most popular best rated or highest margin products.
-Alternatively search results can be personalised based on a user's past behaviour.
+Alternatively search results can be personalized based on a user's past behavior.

 Brands can also use autocomplete technology to highlight search terms related to their most popular products.
 They can even turn 'no results found' pages into digital merchandising opportunities by adding useful product recommendations and category page links.

-This underutilised digital merchandising tactic is a great way to promote products while also improving the customer experience.
+This underutilized digital merchandising tactic is a great way to promote products while also improving the customer experience.

 Your shopping cart is an ideal spot for cross-selling especially if you have a free shipping threshold.